So you’ve registered and paid for the online course. Now what?

 Join our forum

-The forums will not house any essential information, but we hope that you will use it to:
+The forums will not house any essential information, but it will be incorporated into parts of the curriculum and is a valuable communication tool with your classmates.
+We hope you will use it to:

 - Connect more casually with current and past students and alumni;

 - Find hiking partners;

 - Exchange trip reports, gear reviews, and tips; and,